-How To Choose A Non-Toxic Laundry Detergent (& 3 of our Faves!)
+How To Choose A Non-Toxic Laundry Detergent (& Our Faves!)

 Top Ingredients to Avoid for a Non-Toxic Laundry Detergent

 1. Bleach & Brighteners: Bleach, or sodium hypochlorite, is extremely toxic and dangerous.
 This chemical should not be used around children or those with respiratory conditions, can cause severe skin burns and eye damage, trigger dangerous allergy and asthma reactions, cancer and organ damage, and is extremely toxic if inhaled or ingested.

 Optical brighteners are chemicals that remain on the surface of your clothes, minimizing yellow tones by absorbing UV light so that clothes appear brighter.
 The EWG recommends avoiding optical brighteners because of skin irritation and environmental safety concerns, and the EPA has said that these are potentially toxic.
 These ingredients aren’t always listed, so a helpful rule of thumb is that if the product is labeled as biodegradable, it probably doesn’t contain optical brighteners.

 Phthalates are often found when fragrances are present and are commonly used in laundry detergent – but you won’t find them listed on labels.
 They’re typically associated with fragrances (they make scents last), so here is yet another reason to avoid fragrances.
 Across multiple studies, phthalates have been shown to cause hormone disruption.
 The Centers for Disease Control reported that phthalates can be found in the blood of most Americans, and the greatest quantities are in women.
 They can also be found in some plastic containers, so avoid detergents with recycling codes 3 & 7.